The Bible

 8Baruch the son of Neriah did according to all that Jeremiah the prophet commanded him, reading in the book the words of ForeverOne in ForeverOne's house.

-9Now it happened in the fifth year of Jehoiakim the son of Josiah, king of Judah, in the ninth month, that all the people in Jerusalem, and all the people who came from the cities of Judah to Jerusalem, proclaimed a fast before ForeverOne.
+9Now in the fifth year of Jehoiakim the son of Josiah, king of Judah, in the ninth month, all the people in Jerusalem, and all the people who came from the cities of Judah to Jerusalem, proclaimed a fast before ForeverOne.

 10Then read Baruch in the book the words of Jeremiah in the house of ForeverOne, in the room of Gemariah the son of Shaphan, the scribe, in the upper court, at the entry of the new gate of ForeverOne's house, in the ears of all the people.